davidb-github/aws/README.md

 docker tag SOURCE_IMAGE[:TAG] TARGET_IMAGE[:TAG]

-### docker tag has to be manually built as the repo name in the walkthough and the actual repo commands does not match.
+### docker tag has to be manually built as the repo name in the walkthough and the actual repo commands do not match.
 docker tag aws-modernization-devsecops_unicornstore:latest 554309730032.dkr.ecr.us-west-2.amazonaws.com/modernization-devsecops-workshop:latest

 ### query the aws ecr describe-repositories to validate repo name matches command string below.